ranemirusG/toolbox-notes/networks/networking_tools.md

 tcpdump # packet analyzer that captures and displays network packets.

-# To capture all network traffic on a specific interface, use:
+# To capture all network traffic on a specific interface
+`sudo tcpdump -i <interface_name>`
-sudo tcpdump -i <interface_name>
+`sudo tcpdump ip proto \\icmp -i tun0`

+Used for checking if what we're typing is being executed as a system command from a telnet session, for example.